The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after visiting links on our site.

 Deciding on a coding bootcamp is a big decision.

-And while Lambda School is one of the better-known bootcamps, that doesn’t mean there aren’t downsides and drawbacks.
+And while Lambda School (recently renamed to Bloom Institute of Technology, or BloomTech) is one of the better-known bootcamps, that doesn’t mean there aren’t downsides and drawbacks.

 So if you’re wondering, “Is Lambda School worth it?” then keep reading.

 As a former tech recruiter, I’ve spoken to a variety of software engineers including Lambda graduates, and I’ve researched numerous online coding bootcamps to understand how they compare.

 In this article, I’m going to share a full review of Lambda School with pros and cons to decide if Lambda School/BloomTech is worth it for YOU.

 Let’s get started…